LAST UPDATED: April 7, 2021

 Why Buy Car Window Cleaner

 - Safely see out of your windows while driving.
 Being able to see around you in all directions is key to driving safely.
-While a little bit of dust here and there isn’t going to hurt anyone, it’s best to keep on top of your window-cleaning routine to promote safer driving habits.
+While a little bit of dust here and there isn’t going to hurt anyone, major streaks, debris, bug guts, and grime can be distracting and can cause you to miss seeing something important.

-- Use the cleaner on cars, SUVs, trucks, motorcycles, RVs, etc. Glass cleaner, whether it’s intended for your automobile or around the house, can be used for a variety of other purposes.
+- It's versatile.
+Glass cleaner, whether it’s intended for your automobile or around the house, can be used for a variety of other purposes.
 After you clean all the glass in your bathrooms, try the cleaner on your glass stovetop, your microwave and toaster, and even your glass-top coffee table.

 - Touch up your vehicle.
 Whether you drove through a cloud of bugs or just need to clean the dog slobber from your rear windows, glass cleaner can help.
 We don’t recommend using it as an exterior detailer, but it will clear up headlights as well.